sdesabbata/r-for-geographic-data-science/docs/100-Introduction.md

 1 + 1
 ```

-the `R` interpreter understands that as an instruction to sum one to one, and produces the result (as the materials for this module are created in RMarkdown, the output of the computation is always preceded by '##').
+the `R` interpreter understands that as an instruction to sum `1` to `1` and returns the following result as output.

 ```
 ## [1] 2
 ```

+As these materials are created in RMarkdown, the output of the computation is always preceded by `##`.
 Note how the output value `2` is preceded by `[1]`, which indicates that the output is constituted by only one element.
 If the output is constituted by more than one element, as the list of numbers below, each row of the output is preceded by the index of the first element of the output.

 ```